- Housing and Community Services

 Home Delivered Meals

 Home delivered meals can be provided on a temporary or long term basis, five days per week, for homebound seniors.
 Please call one of our three centers to make arrangements that fit your needs.

 Adult day care provides companionship and stimulation for the frail elderly and Alzheimer's participants as well as respite, information, referrals, and support groups for caregivers.
 Services are available at the Hampton Bays Senior Center, Monday through Friday from 8 a.m. to 2 p.m.
 A continental breakfast and hot lunch are served daily.
 Transportation can be provided.

 Expanded In-Home Services for the Elderly Program & Helping Hands Program

-Southampton Town provides services through the Dominican Sisters Family Health Services.
+Southampton Town provides services through the Catholic Homecare.
 These are programs that provide services for seniors who need assistance with cleaning, shopping, laundry, errands, and friendly visiting.